-"Hope Cries for Justice" is a piece with a bassist William Parker specifically to carry a creative response to the current assault on justice.
+"Hope Cries for Justice" is a duo with a bassist William Parker specifically to carry a creative response to the current assault on justice.

-‘Studies In Freedom,’ began in 2013 with William Parker and guests, performed in Montreal, Ottawa and Washington DC, Detroit etc. The new version,
+‘Studies In Freedom,’ began in 2013 with William Parker and guests, performed in Montreal, Ottawa, and Washington DC, Detroit etc.

 a residency in Nicola-Lenivetz, Russia with performance in Moscow